stfc/PSyclone/doc/getting_going.rst

 Various aspects of PSyclone are configured through a config file, ``psyclone.cfg``.
 The default version of this file is installed during the installation process.
-If user performing the installation has write access to ``/etc`` then the config file is installed to ``/etc/psyclone.cfg``, otherwise it is installed to ``$HOME/.psyclone/psyclone.cfg``.
+If the user performing the installation has write access to ``/etc`` then the config file is installed to ``/etc/psyclone.cfg``, otherwise it is installed to ``$HOME/.psyclone/psyclone.cfg``.